 I have sad news today.
 I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

-The company has been discontinuing colors over the last few years, and they are finally down to so few colors that I can’t meet their (extremely large) minimum order.
+The company has been discontinuing colors over the last few years, and they finally discontinued the line completely. 😢

 I love this stuff!
 I use it for softies and all my quilt backs.
 It’s not hard to sew with, and it wears beautifully.
 But I just can’t get it anymore. 😢